JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 Kotlin is designed with Java Interoperability in mind.
 Existing Java code can be called from Kotlin in a natural way, and Kotlin code can be used from
 Java rather smoothly as well.
 In this section we describe some details about calling Java code from Kotlin.

-Pretty much all Java code can be used without any issues
+Pretty much all Java code can be used without any issues:

 ``` kotlin
 import java.util.*